Japan vaccine chief blames drug approval system for slow inoculation drive

 Some other countries have introduced emergency approvals to deploy vaccines faster.

-Japan approved the vaccine developed by Pfizer Inc (PFE.N) and BioNTech SE (22UAy.DE), in mid-February, two months later than in the United States.
+Japan approved the vaccine developed by Pfizer Inc and BioNTech SE, in mid-February, two months later than in the United States.

 The delay, along with a host of logistical problems, has meant Japan has inoculated just 2.9% of its population, the lowest rate among wealthy countries.

 Pfizer started its Japan trial in October, recruiting 160 volunteers to take its vaccine.
-AstraZeneca PLC (AZN.L), which is still being considered by domestic regulators, started its vaccine trial earlier with 256 subjects. read more
+AstraZeneca PLC, which is still being considered by domestic regulators, started its vaccine trial earlier with 256 subjects.

 But trials involving such small numbers of people are “really meaningless”, said Takahiro Kinoshita, a Japanese physician and researcher based in Boston.